Grizzelbee/ioBroker.mielecloudservice/README.md

 * (grizzelbee) New: Added support for Miele API V1.0.5
 * (grizzelbee) New: Added correct tier of adapter to io-package
 * (grizzelbee) New: Added more program phases for tumble dryers to documentation
-* (grizzelbee) Fix: Switched type of Power-Switch from String to boolean for being compliant with ioBroker expectation (e.g. for Text2Command adapter) - maybe more to follow.
-Please delete the data point let create newly.
+* (grizzelbee) Fix: Switched type of Power-Switch from string to boolean for being compliant with ioBroker expectation (e.g. for Text2Command adapter) - maybe more to follow.
+Please delete the data point let it create newly.

 ### V4.2.0 (2021-05-17) (A new Dimension)
 * (grizzelbee) New: Adding Pause action to dish-washers